Detect the chronic fat distribution disorder that affects one in 10 women with the lipoedema test

 Proportions don’t match

-Lipedema patients often have physical proportions that are not harmonised across their whole body.
-They typically have a slim upper body while their legs and/or arms are considerably larger because of the symmetrical fat deposits.
+Lipedema patients often have body proportions that do not match the rest of their body.
+Typically, they have a slender upper body, while their legs and/or arms are significantly enlarged due to symmetrical fat deposits.

 Jumps in caliber